tvroley/Trading-Cards-Backend/README.md

+Project Update

+Finishing all tasks on time
+Still need to implement sorting and searching
+Writing unit tests and fixing bugs can take a long time as expected Finished user functionality early on because it was necessary for testing card collections I may want to combine some mongodb commands into one, once I finalize the functionality for different functions, but that might cause problems for sending different error status codes.

 1. A description of the scenario your project is operating in.

 Previously, I created a front end application that displays graded trading cards from different grading companies, and I would like to create a more robust backend for it using Mongodb and Mongoose instead of Firebase.